Tobias Schättin

-Tobias Felix Schättin (born 5 June 1997) is a Swiss footballer who plays as a leftback for Anorthosis.
+Tobias Felix Schättin (born 5 June 1997) is a Swiss footballer who plays as a leftback for Cypriot club Anorthosis Famagusta.

 Club career

 Schättin spent his whole junior career at the FC Winterthur youth academy, and made 44 appearances for the first team.
 On 12 March 2018, Schättin signed with FC Zürich in the Swiss Super League, on loan from Winterthur with an option to buy.
 He made his professional debut for Zurich in a Swiss Super League 1–1 tie with FC Sion on 31 March 2018.
 He returned to Winterthur for the following seasons.
 On 26 August 2020 he signed a two-year contract with FC Zürich.

 On 24 June 2021, he returned to Winterthur.

 International career

 Schättin is a former youth international for Switzerland, having represented them at all youth levels.